CJWasson/NIST-CSF-Incident-Analysis/Logs/SIEM_Firewall_Analysis_Queries.md

 ##  Use Case: Misconfigured Firewall (pfSense)
 The firewall was improperly configured to allow unrestricted inbound ICMP traffic, leading to a successful ICMP-based DDoS attack.

-Your goal in the SIEM:
+My goal in the SIEM:
 - Detect the attack
 - Confirm absence/presence of rate-limiting rules
 - Visualize or alert on anomaly patterns